• Log in

 • Share your exclusive deal or offer in case they want to come back and buy from you.

-Review Request Email
+Request Reviews with Email Campaigns

-Follow up with customers 1-2 weeks after delivery to gather valuable feedback.
+Follow up with existing customers 1-2 weeks after delivery to gather valuable feedback.
 Send a friendly email inviting them to review their recent purchase.

 These emails provide invaluable information on how you can improve your products or what customers liked in your productions that others could too.